albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 > What do you observe in the code?
 > 1. Why should everything be enclosed in the `html` tag?
-> 2. Do spaces matter in HTML?
+> 2. Do empty spaces matter in HTML?
-> 2. What is a comment and how do you write one?
+> 3. What is a comment and how do you write one?
-> 3. What do you think is a stylesheet?
 > 4. What is the difference between the `class` and `id` attributes?

 To answer these, let's save the file and name it `index.html` and open it in Firefox.